-TCET values, by their way, are obtained through typical-case annotation, provided by the user for the number of loop iterations; in functions where no loop structure is present, the TCET value is the same as the WCET value.
+TCET values are obtained through typical-case annotation, provided by the user for the number of loop iterations; in functions where no loop structure is present, the TCET value is the same as the WCET value.

-The loop processing, for any analyzed path, is done using a strategy that eliminates loop redundancies.
-This decreases the processing times for loops with a great number of iterations.
+The loop processing, for any analyzed path, is performed using a strategy that eliminates loop redundancies.
+This decreases the processing times for loops with a great number of iterations and is done according to the following rules: